30 Ecommerce Trends for 2021 [Survey Report]

 - 25% revealed they will not use this practice in 2021.

-Customers’ financing has gained popularity, as it allows customers to buy desired products now and pay for them over time.
+Customers’ financing has became a poplar eCommerce trend, as it allows customers to buy desired products now and pay for them over time.
 It was interesting to see if digital commerce leaders will focus on this strategy more in 2021, as COVID-19 brought a crisis, causing many people to lose their job or face lower income.

 - 45% of the respondents will offer financing for their customers next year.